eProsima/vulcanexus/docs/rst/tutorials/core/deployment/easy_mode/easy_mode.rst

     Repeat these steps in a second terminal.

 #.
-Running the tutorial on the local host (note that more than one host connected to the same network will be needed).
+Running the tutorial between two hosts (an available conenction to the same network will be needed).
     For this second option, it is necessary to have the ``vucanexus-jazzy-base`` package installed.

     In both hosts, source the following file to setup the Vulcanexus environment: